 Don’t be tricked into giving out your username and password.
 EXCHANGE BANK will NEVER send you an e-mail asking for your User ID and Password.

-When you are through viewing your account on-line always log-off before closing your browser.
+Log-Off: When you are through viewing your account on-line always log-off before closing your browser.
 This can be done by clicking on the exit button on your browser or the logoff button.

-Don’t use email to send anyone personal or confidential information.
+E-Mail: Don’t use email to send anyone personal or confidential information.

 “Phishing,” Spoofs, Hoaxes and other Deceptive E-Mails